 I’m doing a daily close reading of Murakami with my sweetheart and this came up:

 To recap: Japanese has two kinds of noun-like words, nouns proper and na-adjectives.
-These adjectives behave morphosyntactically pretty much like nouns, the main distinction being that na-adjectives modify nouns with na
+These adjectives behave morphosyntactically pretty much like nouns, the main distinction being that na-adjectives modify nouns with na, whereas nouns use no:

-(Another major distinction is that na-adjectives don’t take “case particles”; that is, unlike nouns, adjectives can’t work in main argument positions, as subjects (-ga
+(Another major distinction is that na-adjectives don’t take “case particles”; that is, unlike nouns, adjectives can’t work in main argument positions, as subjects (-ga) or objects (-wo).)

 Na-adjectives interest me because they have a number of borderline cases: